vladislavtomenko/djangopolls-kubernetes/README.md

 ### Database server install

 You can use any mysql server (for example Amazon RDS or gcloud SQL), but in this example we will consider mysql installation to kubernetes cluster.
-You can do by it by running the commands below:
+You can do it by running the commands below:
 ```bash
 gcloud config set project <GKE project ID>
 gcloud compute disks create --size=20GB mysql-disk